andreasmhallberg/readingnotes/Aamer, 1981. Aussprachepraxis des Hocharabischen in Kairo - Phonetik, Phonologie, Behandlung des lrāb, Einfluss des Dialekts auf die Morphologie.md

 - In 2 speakers try to use correct icraab.
 In they cant they do not pronounce icraab.
 73

+- Traditional grammar does not specify where pausal forms are used: 83

-- "Wir stellen fast, daß die altarabische Grammatiker nur über die Bildungswise von Kontext- und Pausalformen sprechen, nicht jedoch darüber en welchen Stelluen sie auftreten können, d.h. an welchen Stellen eine Äußserung unterbrichen werden kann und an welchen Stellen nicht."
-83
+  > Wir stellen fast, daß die altarabische Grammatiker nur über die Bildungswise von Kontext- und Pausalformen sprechen, nicht jedoch darüber en welchen Stelluen sie auftreten können, d.h. an welchen Stellen eine Äußserung unterbrichen werden kann und an welchen Stellen nicht.

 @Arabic:Standard
 @pause